Double Higgs Production via Vector Boson Fusion in SMEFT: Maximal enhancement of the double Higgs production via VBF in SMEFT

 The results of Monte Carlo simulations are summarised in Table~\ref{Tab:pphhjj:manyWCs} and in the histograms of Figure~\ref{fig:manyWCs:Histos}.
 One can draw the following conclusions: \begin{itemize} \item \textbf{BP1} - The enhancement is primarily driven by modifications of $\kappa_{\lambda_3}$, resulting in scenario C in maximal increase of $\mathcal{O}(30)$ at linear order and up to $\mathcal{O}(65)$ at quadratic order, for both the LHC and HL-LHC.
 With luck, such a significant effect could be observed even before the HL-LHC era.
 Quadratic effects are large and have to be taken into account for viable cross-section estimates, especially that at the NLO order they can lead to both significant enhancement or suppression of the final result, depending on relative WC signs. \item \textbf{BP2} - The conclusions mirror those for BP1, with the main difference arising from the inclusion of $C_{\varphi^8}$ in the $\kappa_{\lambda_3}$ modification, along with additional contributions from $C_{\varphi^6\Box}$. \item \textbf{BP3} - In the absence of contributions to $\kappa_{\lambda_3}$, the derivative WCs $C_{\varphi\Box}$ and $C_{\varphi W}$ can only produce smaller enhancement, reaching $\mathcal{O}(5)$ in Scenario A. Again, quadratic effects are large and can lead to both constructive or destructive interference between WCs. \item \textbf{BP4} - The conclusions are consistent with those for BP3, with the enhancement of the cross-section reaching $\mathcal{O}(9)$ after including also WCs of dimension-8 operators $C_{\varphi^6\Box}$ and $C_{W^2\varphi^4}^{(1)}$. \end{itemize} These results highlight the importance of including quadratic contributions in the analysis, both when calculating total cross sections and in finding the shape of invariant mass distribution (as illustrated in Figure~\ref{fig:manyWCs:Histos}).
 Although operators related to $\kappa_{\lambda_3}$ dominate the enhancement, interference between $C_\varphi$, $C_{\varphi^8}$ and other WCs can lead to large effects, potentially comparable to those in the gluon fusion channel.
 The important role is played here by the relative signs of various WCs.
 Even without tree-level triple Higgs boson coupling modification, i.e. when $\kappa_{\lambda_3} = 1$, enhancement from derivative WCs can reach up to $\mathcal{O}(10)$.
+This conclusion should be interpreted with caution, as we do not include the full set of dimension-8 operators; the result may therefore depend on the choice of operator basis.

 We should also comment that our analysis is preliminary and thus does not specify more refined experimental cuts.
 In case of momentum-dependent Higgs-vector boson couplings, which are particularly interesting as they are weakly or not at all probed by the ggF channel, even a simple cut on invariant mass of the Higgs pair may further improve a ratio of signal from momentum dependent operators from the SM background.
 In Table~\ref{Tab:pphhjj:Cut} we show the results obtained assuming $M_{hh}\ge 1$ TeV.
 As one can see, comparing to numbers in Tables \ref{Tab:pphhjj:Dim6} and~\ref{Tab:pphhjj:manyWCs}, such a cut can increase the signal to SM prediction ratio by additional factors of up to almost 5, while still leaving the total number of events large enough to be observable and statistically significant.